CastleLi/scBSP/README.md

 large-scale data.
 A corresponding Python library is available at [https://pypi.org/project/scbsp](https://pypi.org/project/scbsp/).

 # Installation
-This package can be installed on R CRAN
+This package can be installed on R CRAN.
+Installing all dependencies may take a few minutes.
 ```
 # Install sparseMatrixStats if not already installed